 Typical entry requirements

-UK Honours degree 2:2 (or equivalent) in pharmacy or related biological science subject including evidence of anatomy and physiology.
-Evidence of practical laboratory skills required.
+UK honours degree 2:2 (or equivalent) in pharmacy or related biological science subject including evidence of anatomy and physiology.
+Practical lab skills required.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.

 If you do not meet the English language requirements, you may be eligible for our pre-sessional English programme which is taught at our Glasgow campus.

 The tuition fees you pay are mostly determined by your fee status.
 What is my student fee status?

 Fees are subject to change and published here for guidance only.
 Fees and refund policy.

 As a student at the University, there are additional fees and costs which may or may not apply to you, but that you should be aware of.

 We provide high-quality education for a fair price; as the University for the Common Good, we are committed to offering accessible higher education for talented students by keeping our tuition fees low and providing a generous scholarship package of over £2.5 million per year.

 For new international students, particular care is taken around our induction events which begin on 13 September 2019 to welcome you to the UK and GCU prior to the start of teaching.
 There will be a whole host of fun and informative activities taking place during this period, including campus tours, city tours and social events where you can meet other international students.
 Where possible, we encourage you to arrange travel to allow you to arrive in time to enjoy these.